JoseJuan98/JoseJuan98/README.md

 </br>
 </br>
 <p>
-Software Engineer specialized in advanced analytics and data-driven solutions making an expertise as Data Scientist and Data Engineer ( Full Stack Data Scientist ).
+Software Engineer specialized in Artificial Intelligence, Machine Learning and Big Data making an expertise as Data Scientist and Data Engineer (Full Stack Data Scientist or AI & ML Engineer).

 Eager to learn and explore the synergies between Math, Computer Science and Data and how they apply to solve real world challenges.

   The repositories you'll see here are mostly for my learning journey towards a new career in data science and data engineering or simply fulfilling my personal quest for knowledge.
 The repositories in my secondary account are used for teaching a course about DevOps.